SimchaTeich/Microcorruption/15 - Bangalore/README.md

 <img src="./15.10.png" width="80%"></img>

-And this happened because the `call` command pushes a return value onto the stack.
-But since we are inside the stack, it turns out that it is trying to push a value (that is, write) to a place that cannot be written anymore.
+And this happened because the `call` command pushes a return value onto the stack.<br />But since we are inside the stack, it turns out that it is trying to push a value (that is, write) to a place that cannot be written anymore.

 So, what can we do now?